 Disease management programs are structured treatment plans that aim to help people better manage chronic disease(s) and maintain and improve quality of life.
 A team of health professionals, including physicians, nurses, pharmacists, dietitians, etc., are involved to educate participants on an ongoing basis about how to better manage their conditions.
 Some programs might be more patient-directed and include counseling, home visits, 24-hour call centers, and appointment reminder systems to support individuals who are managing their chronic condition(s).
 Increasingly, these programs are becoming digitized and more affordable, as less human intervention is required.

 As one of the “hottest” areas in many health and wellness programs, financial wellness offerings are rapidly rising in popularity.
-To provide employees with personalized help, many organizations enroll the assistance of financial professionals to provide them with free counseling or financial planning.
+To provide employees with personalized help, many organizations enroll the assistance of financial professionals to provide them with counseling or financial planning.
 These sessions may be one-on-one (more expensive) or in a group format (more affordable).

 For many companies looking to encourage fitness during the workday, on-site fitness classes are a great solution.
 These classes are often held in conference rooms or other open spaces.
 In addition to a great work out, group fitness classes provide employees with opportunities to get together, build camaraderie, and have fun.
 Research also suggests that group exercise is the most impactful exercise for improving mental health.
 As such, fitness classes are a versatile tool that can address physical, mental, and social well-being.
 Fitness classes do not necessarily need to be limited to physical fitness.
 Guided meditation sessions are great ways to improve well-being and manage stress without needing to provide shower facilities.

 Flexible work schedules allow employees to alter their workday start and finish times to better accommodate their needs outside of the office.
 It might also include remote work options where employees can complete their work-related tasks away from the office.
 Employees have personal priorities and responsibilities, from spending time with loved ones to caring for themselves, that often need to be addressed at different times of the day.
 Flexible work arrangements put employees in the driver seat and allow them to design a work schedule for their personal situation.
 As such, flexible work has the potential to improve multiple dimensions of wellness, from emotional to physical to occupational well-being.
-It is important to note that there have been studies looking at the link between flexible work and loneliness, which might adversely affect employee’s social well-being.

 Flu shot clinics mainly address employees’ physical wellness.
 According to the Centers for Disease Control and Prevention (CDC), the flu costs the U.S. approximately $10.5 billion in direct costs, hospitalizations, and outpatient visits for adults.
 The indirect costs of lost productivity and sick leave for employers are also quite significant.
 Likely driven by recent flu seasons being some of the worse in decades, more companies are looking to launch flu shot clinics as part of their employee benefits.
-These clinics are usually one-day events with nurses coming to the office/campus and administer flu shots.
+These clinics are usually one-day events with nurses coming to the office/facility and administering flu shots.

 Free food has always been an employee-favorite perk.
-However, salty chips and candies, while delicious, might not be the best option for a mid-afternoon snack.
+However, salty chips and candies, while appealing, might not be the best option for a mid-afternoon snack.
 To promote healthy eating, organizations are opting to stock their kitchen with more nutritious options, such as snacks with whole grains, healthy fats, and protein.
 This perk falls under the umbrella of physical wellness, as it impacts nutrition.

 For organizations looking to double down on physical well-being, providing standing desks might not be enough.
 Reimbursing employees for the membership cost of exercise facilities can encourage them to work out without eating into normal work hours as on-site fitness classes may.
 This is an attractive benefit, especially for millennials, who place high consideration on total rewards programs and benefits.